SiliconLabs/wisun-br-linux/DBUS.md

 ### `SetModeSwitch` (`ayi`)

-There are 2 ways to configure mode switch, either global or per neighbor.
+There are two ways to configure mode switch, either global or per neighbor.
 Each neighbor can either use the global config, or a node-specific setting.

 - `ay`: EUI-64 of a neighbor node on which to configure mode switch, or empty